globalbioticinteractions/deadwood2021/_episodes/08-point-and-click.md

 ---
-title: "Exploring Species Interaction Records By Pointing and Clicking"
+title: "Exploring By Pointing and Clicking"
 teaching: 15
 exercises: 15
 questions: